-

 Our Vision for Early Reading and Phonics

-Phonics is taught throughout the school using the Monster Phonics scheme, a programme for 5-7 year-olds, which ensures systematic coverage and progression.
+Phonics is taught throughout the school using the Rocket Phonics scheme, a programme for 4-7 year-olds, which ensures systematic coverage and progression.

 In Key Stage 1, the children are taught whole class for a 30 minute session each day, led by class teachers, with additional intervention groups led by trained learning support staff (in response to misconceptions).
 The children are assessed regularly to ensure that they are making the expected progress.
 Year 1 children take part in statutory Phonics Screening during Term 6, and parents are informed of their child’s achievement at the end of the school year.